Fred's ImageMagick Scripts

 -s subsection ...
 Subsection is a rectangular homogeneous region where the noise standard deviation will be computed if provided.
 Otherwise, nstd, must be provided.
 The values are in the form of the usual IM subsection expressed as WIDTHxHEIGHT+XOFF+YOFF.
 The default is no subsection provided.

 -n nstd ...
-NSTD is an estimate of the noise standard deviation in the image expressed as a percentage (of std values in the range of 0 to 1).
+NSTD is an estimate of the noise standard deviation in the image expressed as a percentage (100 times std values in the range of 0 to 1).
 Thus values for nstd are 0<=float<=100.
-The default is no nstd provided.
-Either one or the other of nstd or subsection must be provided.
+The default is estimated automatically.

 -u unsharp ...
-UNSHARP masking amount to apply as a post processing step to sharpen the image.
+UNSHARP masking sigma to apply as a post processing step to sharpen the image.
 Values are floats>=0.
 The default=0 for no unsharp masking.

 CAVEAT: No guarantee that this script will work on all platforms, nor that trapping of inconsistent parameters is complete and foolproof.
 Use At Your Own Risk.